Moving goods from EU countries

 You’ll have to fill in an Intrastat Declaration if the total value of your goods is more than £1,500,000.

-You’ll have to pay VAT at UK rates for acquisitions from another EU country.
+You’ll have to pay VAT at UK rates for acquisitions from an EU country.

 There are different rules for services.